-Lotus Notes Forensics – Searching and Carving Out Evidence
+Lotus Notes Forensics – Searching and Carving Out Evidences

-Many cases related to Lotus Notes data have been encountered by me and my team.
-During the investigation, we noticed that there is a treasure of information in the form of NSF database.
+Our team in the past few years, experienced plenty of Lotus Notes forensics cases.
+During the investigation, we noticed that there is a treasure of information in the form of an NSF database.
 To make it more clear, I will have to narrate the whole experience.

 Convert NSF to PST File: The Whys & Wherefores?

-The software not only migrate Lotus Notes to Outlook, but has various advanced level features that are useful for Lotus Notes forensics, all these features are here below for users to get an overview:
+The software has various futuristic features that are useful for forensics, some of these features are here below for users to get an overview:

-- Advance Level Setting: Using Advanced level features you can get information about internet header, NSF encryption file type, information in HTML format & Rich Text Format.
-All such information is very helpful for a forensicator.
+Advance Level Setting: Using Advanced level features you can get information about internet header, removes local NSF security, information in HTML format & Rich Text Format.
+All such information is very helpful for a fornicator.

-It is recommended to use this tool by those who are facing inconvenience in performing Lotus Notes NSF Forensics.
-The simple way is to use Lotus Notes to Outlook Converter and search out the hidden evidences out of suspected files.
-The tool is already trusted by various government agencies with best results.
-Also, the utility has helped us to put the culprit behind the bars which makes it all the more relevant to be used.
+We recommend using this tool for those who are facing inconvenience in performing Lotus Notes NSF Forensics.
+Evidently, the simple way is to use Lotus Notes to Outlook Converter and search out the hidden evidence of suspected files.